zanton123/PyCUDAShieldTablet/README.md

 **_For the Pixel C:_**

 From the **Tegra_Linux_Sample-Root-Filesystem_R24.1.0_aarch64.tbz2** archive copy the following files below from the **/lib/aarch64-linux-gnu/** to a portable drive.
-The CUDA toolkit files are in copy the **/usr/local/cuda-7.0/** folder of the **cuda-repo-l4t-7-0-local_7.0-76_arm64.deb** archive.
-Copy the files, symbolic links and folders to the Download folder on the Pixel C and move them to a new folder structure under the /data/data/com.termux/files/ termux main folder The file structure should be as follows:
+The CUDA toolkit files are in the **/usr/local/cuda-7.0/** folder of the **cuda-repo-l4t-7-0-local_7.0-76_arm64.deb** archive and need be transfered to the Termux usr/local/cuda-7.0/ folder.
+Copy the files, symbolic links and folders to the Pixel C establishing the following folder structure under the /data/data/com.termux/files/ Termux main folder:
 ```
 /data/data/com.termux/files/
 ├── bin